Tennis-Swiatek sweeps past Pegula to set up Rome semi-final showdown with Svitolina

 Tennis - Italian Open - Foro Italico, Rome, Italy - May 13, 2026 Poland's Iga Swiatek celebrates after winning her quarter final match against Jessica Pegula of the U.S. REUTERS/Ciro De Luca

-ROME, May 13 (Reuters) - Three-times Italian Open champion Iga Swiatek was at her ruthless best as she dismantled American fifth seed Jessica Pegula 6-1 6-2 to reach the semi-finals of the WTA 1000 clay-court tournament on Wednesday.
+ROME, May 13 (Reuters) - Three-times champion Iga Swiatek was at her ruthless best as she dismantled American fifth seed Jessica Pegula 6-1 6-2 on Wednesday to set up a semi-final showdown at the Italian Open with Elina Svitolina.

-The Polish fourth seed, a six-time Grand Slam champion, picked up exactly where she left off after her emphatic win over Naomi Osaka in the previous round.
-Against Pegula, she raced to a 5-0 lead before the American managed to avoid a bagel.
+Polish fourth seed Swiatek followed up her emphatic win over Naomi Osaka in the previous round with yet another one sided victory.
+Against Pegula, she raced to a 5-0 lead before the American managed to win a game.

-Swiatek never loosened her grip on the match, conceding three games overall as the second set followed a similarly one-sided pattern.
+Swiatek never loosened her grip on the match, conceding three games overall.

 The victory marks Swiatek's first win over a top-10 opponent this year and continues an encouraging upswing after she began working last month with Francisco Roig, the former coach of her idol Rafa Nadal.